2004 Indian Ocean earthquake and tsunami: Historical comparisons

 Great earthquakes such as the 2004 Indian Ocean earthquake are generally associated with megathrust events in subduction zones.
 Their seismic moments can account for a significant fraction of the global seismic moment across century-scale periods.
 Of all the moment released by earthquakes in the 100 years from 1906 through 2005, roughly one-eighth was due to the 2004 Indian Ocean earthquake.
 This quake, together with the Great Alaskan earthquake (1964) and the Great Chilean earthquake (1960), account for almost half of the total moment.

 Since 1900, the only earthquakes recorded with a greater magnitude were the 1960 Chile earthquake (magnitude 9.5) and the 1964 Alaska earthquake in Prince William Sound (magnitude 9.2).
-The only other recorded earthquakes of magnitude 9.0 or greater were off Kamchatka, Russia, on 5 November 1952 (magnitude 9.0) and Tōhoku, Japan (magnitude 9.1) in March 2011.
+The only other recorded earthquakes of magnitude 9.0 or greater were off Kamchatka, Russia, in November 1952 (magnitude 9.0) and Tōhoku, Japan, in March 2011 (magnitude 9.1).
 Each of these megathrust earthquakes also spawned tsunamis in the Pacific Ocean.
 In comparison to the 2004 Indian Ocean earthquake, the death toll from these earthquakes and tsunamis was significantly lower, primarily because of the lower population density along the coasts near affected areas.

 Comparisons with earlier earthquakes are difficult, as earthquake strength was not measured systematically until the 1930s.
 However, historical earthquake strength can sometimes be estimated by examining historical descriptions of the damage caused, and the geological records of the areas where they occurred.
 Some examples of significant historical megathrust earthquakes are the 1868 Arica earthquake in Peru and the 1700 Cascadia earthquake in western North America.